Search Articles

 SAFM Response:

 A fascinating case!
 If you haven’t yet already, we highly recommend you read some of the other posts on various autoimmune diseases and common contributors and etiological factors on our site, especially this one (searching by “autoimmune” in the Q&A Treasure Chest will bring up many more).
-But the details of this case are also a perfect example of why we need to approach every patient with Beginner’s Mind and look for the unique factors and contributors with fresh eyes and an open perspective.
+But the details of this case are also a perfect example of why we need to approach every patient with Beginner’s Mind and look for their unique factors and contributors with fresh eyes and an open perspective.

-A key best practice in complex cases like this is to put a balanced focus (50/50) on both Rapid Relief and Root Cause investigation and resolution, right from the beginning.
+A key best practice in complex cases like this is to put a balanced focus (50/50) upfront on both Rapid Relief and Root Cause investigation and resolution, right from the beginning.
 You don’t mention whether there is ongoing pain in spite of the methotrexate (MTX).
 However, it’s key to aim to reduce joint inflammation in pursuit of minimizing any ongoing damage in addition to symptoms of pain, discomfort, and/or stiffness.
 Then here are some interesting thoughts for you with regard to root cause interconnectedness.

 In terms of Rapid Relief: